microsoft/code-with-engineering-playbook/automated-testing/shadow-testing/readme.md

 ## Conclusion

-Shadow Testing is a useful approach to replicate production environment in a test environment.
-In test environment main purpose is to compare results with production environment.
+Shadow Testing is a useful approach to reduce risks when you consider to replace the current environment with candidate environment using new feature(s).
+Shadow testing replicates traffic of the production to candidate environment for testing, so you get same production use case scenarios in the test environment.
+You can compare differences on both environments and validate your candidate environment to be ready for releasing.

-With this approach:
+Some of the advantages of shadow testing are:

 - Zero impact to production environment
 - No need to generate test scenarios and test data
-- Test real-life scenarios with real-life data.
+- We can test real-life scenarios with real-life data.
-- Handle scale with replicated production traffic.
+- We can simulate scale with replicated production traffic.

 ## References